Knowledge hub

 How do I export my .mphtxt file into Comsol?

 The .mphtxt file that is generated for the export to Comsol needs to be imported in Comsol as a mesh, not as a geometry.
 In the Model Builder tree, right-click on Mesh1 and choose Import.
-Here you can select the .mphtxt file that Mimics exported.
+Here you can select the .mphtxt files that 3-matic exported.
 Click Import to complete.

 What are Hounsfield units (HU)?